What is Root Pruning?

-Root pruning is the process of slicing through the roots at the drip line of an established tree that is going to be dug and transplanted, to encourage the growth of new feeder roots along the root ball that will be transplanted along with the tree.
+Root pruning is the process of slicing through the roots at the drip line of an established tree that is going to be dug and transplanted.
+This is done to encourage the growth of new feeder roots along the root ball that will be transplanted along with the tree.
 A smaller root ball, with many feeder roots, will help the tree acclimate faster to its new spot in the ground.

 Established trees that have been growing in the ground have roots that reach out far beyond the branches or drip line - the distance the branches reach out above the ground.

 These long branches are used by the tree to anchor and support it.
 However most of the small feeder roots, which bring in food and nutrients to the tree, are likely to be found growing off the main roots at some distance from the tree itself.

-Root pruning involves severing the roots of a tree, all the way around the tree's circumference at the drip line.
-This can be done by slicing down with a sharp spade.
-Ideally, root pruning should take place a year prior to digging and transplanting the tree.
+Root pruning does not damage the tree or shrub, but it will stress it.
+To give the plant some time to recover before being dug, root pruning should ideally take place a year prior to digging and transplanting the tree.
 Nurseries that grow tree seedlings in the ground will root prune the seedlings the year before they are dug and balled and burlapped.
 However in a pinch, 2-3 months should allow enough time for the tree to overcome the stress of root pruning and to start the process of developing new feeder roots.

-Root pruning is also sometimes used to maintain a dwarfed size and to encourage flowering of a fruit tree or slow to bloom vine, such as wisteria.
+Another good use of root pruning is to encourage flowering of a fruit tree or slow to bloom vine, such as wisteria.
 In this case, the plant thinks it is under attack and will set flowers and seed, to propagate itself.

 Root pruning is also useful when potted plants have outgrown their container and you do not want to move them to a larger one.
 Trimming the roots back and repotting with some fresh soil will keep the plants growth in check.